-For performance fees, a series of conservative rates, based on experience to date, were assumed.
-Experience variances, in the analysis of the components of embedded value earnings, have included positive contributions of 16 million Euro in the first half of 2006 and 102 million Euro in 2005, as a result of actual experience exceeding the assumptions used at the beginning of the year.
+The internalisation of the models has allowed Mediolanum to handle performance commission rates more precisely, while still maintaining a conservative approach, based on experience to date.
+Experience variances, in the analysis of the components of embedded value earnings, have included a positive contribution of 19 million Euro in the first half of 2007, as a result of actual experience exceeding the assumptions used at the beginning of the year.

-Allowance was made for reinsurance of in-force Life policies outside the Mediolanum Group, and mainly relates to various quota share financing treaties written in the years up to 1994.
+Allowance was made for reinsurance of in-force life policies outside the Mediolanum Group, which relates mainly to various quota share financing treaties written in the years up to 1994.
 No new financing reinsurance arrangements have been made since 1995.

-The cost of maintaining solvency capital in the traditional framework was determined on the assumption that assets (mainly bonds) backing solvency capital yielded an average annual pre-tax return of 4% in the first half of 2006 valuation and 3.7% in 2005.
-Based on these assumptions, the cost of solvency capital which was deducted from the discounted value of future after-tax statutory profits to determine the value of in-force Life business reported above, 30 million Euro as at June 30, 2006 and 32 million Euro as at December 31, 2005.
-The cost, which is already allowed for in the value added by Life new business in the first half of 2006, is approximately 1 million Euro.
+The cost of maintaining solvency capital in the traditional framework was determined on the assumption that assets (mainly bonds) backing solvency capital yielded an average annual pre-tax return of 4.35% in the first half of 2007 valuation and 4.0% in the full year 2006.
+Based on these assumptions, the cost of solvency capital which was deducted from the discounted value of future after-tax statutory profits to determine the value of in-force Life business reported above, is 35 million Euro as at June 30, 2007 (31 million Euro as at December 31, 2006).
+The cost, which is already allowed for in the value added by Life new business in the first half of 2007, is approximately 1 million Euro.